 What are the financial documentation requirements?

 International Students: International students applying for admission without financial aid from the university must document total financial resources for at least one year before they are admitted and Certificates of Admission and Eligibility are issued.
-You must complete the Certification of Funds for International Students (this is part of the pdf application, and it is part of the supporting documents that you download if you apply on line) and append documentation.
-For our program, you must document the availability of support for at least one year.
-This totals at least $58,000 – more if you are accompanied by family members.
-For more information go Proof of Funding.
+You must follow the instructions on the ‘once you are admitted’ section of the International Applicants website

 Can you advise me, before I finalize my application, on whether my particular academic and professional record is likely to gain me admission?